 Jurassic World: Dominion is being touted as the last movie in the series, however, recently, producer Frank Marshall hinted at possible future installments beyond the Jurassic World era.
 A future movie might not even feature dinosaurs, or perhaps dinosaurs will finally end up ruling the earth in Jurassic World: Dominion— we’ll just have to wait and see.

 Jurassic World: Dominion sees the return of Jurassic World actors Bryce Dallas Howard (Claire Dearing), Chris Pratt (Owen Grady), Isabella Sermon (Maisie Lockwood), Omar Sy (Barry Sembène), and BD Wong (Henry Wu).
-Newcomers include Campbell Scott (Lewis Dodgson) and DeWanda Sykes (Kayla).
+Newcomers include Campbell Scott (Lewis Dodgson) and DeWanda Wise (Kayla).

 Legacy actors from the original Jurassic Park movies are also returning, including Jeff Goldblum (Dr. Ian Malcolm), who has appeared in Jurassic Park and The Lost World: Jurassic Park (1997), and Sam Neill (Dr. Alan Grant) and Laura Dern (Dr. Ellie Sattler), both of whom have appeared in Jurassic Park and Jurassic Park III (2001).